econia-labs/econia/doc/doc-site/Welcome.md

-# Welcome
+# Welcome!

+**e·co·ni·a** | *ə-kä-nē-ə*

+*Hyper-parallelized on-chain order book for the Aptos blockchain*

 Thank you for your interest in the Econia Ecosystem!
+Econia is a hyper-parallelized order book protocol that runs on the Aptos blockchain.
+Engineered for web-scale performance and built to provide equal global access to markets.
+Econia leverages the optimistic concurrency of Aptos’ Block-STM execution engine, scaling up on-chain trading both across and within trading pairs.

 We are grateful to be building the future of DeFi with you.
 :sparkles: